mozilla/uniffi-rs/docs/manual/src/udl/interfaces.md

 }
 ```

 When working with these objects, it may be helpful to always pass the interface or protocol, but construct the concrete implementation.

-e.g. in Swift
+For example in Swift:

 ```swift
 let todoList = TodoList()